Publish your website with Dreamweaver

-To get started, you'll need to use Dreamweaver to define a local site.
-This means that you will designate a directory (folder) on your computer as the local root (main) folder for your web site files.
-As you build your site with Dreamweaver, you will store and edit your pages and files here.
+To get started, you'll need to set up a local site in Dreamweaver.
+This means that you'll choose a folder on your computer as the main folder for your website files.
+As you build your site with Dreamweaver, you'll store and edit your pages and files in that folder.

-- In the Site Name field, enter a name for the site.
-The name is used internally by Dreamweaver to identify the site folder.
+- In the Site Name field, enter a name for your website.
+The Site Name is used internally by Dreamweaver to identify the folder where your website is stored.

 - In the Local Site Folder field, select the location on your computer where you want the site files to be stored.